isabella232/dynamic-media-classic.en-1/help/info-panel-content.md

     * Select a preset from the Response Template menu.
 The XML for the template design appears in the User Template box.
     * Select Custom to create your own response template.
 Type the template XML definition in the User Template box.
 You can use the preset templates as a base for your own.

-1. (Optional) In the Default Response box, type the text you want to appear if Scene7 encounters an error in retrieving information for an image map.
+1. (Optional) In the Default Response box, type the text you want to appear if Dynamic Media Classic encounters an error in retrieving information for an image map.
 For example, if the system receives a company name and an eCatalog name, but no rollover identifier, this message appears for the user.
 1. In the Response TTL box, enter the number of hours you want to wait before caching the data:

     * Set a lower number if the data is updated frequently throughout a day.